 Student Career Event

 Take advantage of this great networking opportunity.
-Join MARTA and the Teratology Society for dinner, conversation, and networking at a Student Career Event on Monday, June 30 from 7:30 pm–10:00 pm.
-This popular annual event is for students and postdocs attending the joint meetings of the Teratology Society and NBTS.
-As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdocs and to interact with scientists from academia, government, and industry.
+Join MARTA and the Teratology Society for dinner, conversation, and networking at a Student Career Event on Monday, June 26 from 7:30 pm–10:00 pm.
+This popular annual event is for students and postdoctoral fellows attending the joint meetings of the Teratology Society, OTIS, and DNTS.
+As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry.
 This is also an opportunity for you to discuss your future and the various career paths available to you.

 Become More Involved